sonnguyen112/ImageOrientationCorrection/README.md

 You can aslo test with UI app by running the following command: `python app.py`

+Note:
-Note: You need to put models file in `models` folder to test the app.
+- You need to put models file in `models` folder to test the app.
+- If you want to test the method lines-based, you need have a environment variable `OPENAI_API_KEY` with your OpenAI API key.